Merge or unmerge cells in Numbers on iPad

 If only one of the cells contains content prior to merging, the merged cell retains the content and formatting of that cell.

-If a fill colour is applied to the top-left cell, the merged cell takes on the fill colour.
+If a fill color is applied to the top-left cell, the merged cell takes on the fill color.

 If you used a form to enter data into a table, you can’t merge any of the cells in the table.

-Tap the cell, tap in the bottom-right corner of the screen, then tap Unmerge Cell.
+Tap the cell, tap in the bottom-right corner of the screen, then tap Unmerge Cells.